 - When there is no cap on punitive damages under SC law.

-DUI Accidents Involving Motorcycles
+DUI Crashes Involving Motorcycles

 To recover damages after a motorcycle crash, you must prove liability by establishing negligence – for example, the other driver owed a duty (obey the traffic laws) to other motorists (you), they violated that duty (by driving drunk and violating traffic laws), and their negligence was the proximate cause of your damages.